4 times up Mont Ventoux: Jeffrey talks about his monster ride up the 'bare mountain'

 'It was previously on my plan to climb the Ventoux three times, but I had to cancel that plan because I suffered a knee injury.
 I had to recover from that for over two years.
 The symptoms kept coming back after a lot of climbing, so I did put the challenge out of my mind.
 Later, when I started our podcast series 'The Cycling Dream' with two friends - in which all three of us would take on a cycling dream - I knew immediately that for me that would mean climbing the Ventoux three times after all.

-We had a number of partnerships, including Foot Connection.
-That's where I got a really good bikefit.
-David from Foot Connection fitted soles for my cycling shoes.
+We had a number of partnerships, including with a bikefitter, David.
+There I got a really good bikefit.
+David fitted soles for my cycling shoes.
 He helped me on one condition; I had to climb the mountain a fourth time.
 The sole greatly reduced my knee pain, and that suddenly made the challenge really achievable.'

 How did you prepare for this challenge?